dennis-ul/getting_and_cleaning_data/CodeBook.md

 ### Download and unzip the file into current working directory.

 The first step is to download and unzip the files into the current working directory.
-The next step ist to read the raw data into R.The Raw files are defined as follows:
+The next step ist to read the raw data into R.The raw data files are defined as follows:

-train\_data: data training set: Measured feature values train\_labels: activity labels of the training set as numbers (six activities) train\_subject: subject vector of the training set as numbers (10 subjects) test\_data: data test set: Measured feature values test\_labels: activity labels of the test set as numbers (six activities) test\_subject:subject vector of the test set as numbers (10 subjects) features: Desciption of the features (columnames) activity\_label\_<a href="file:activity" class="uri">file:activity</a>
+-   train\_data: data training set: Measured feature values
+-   train\_labels: activity labels of the training set as numbers (six activities)
+-   train\_subject: subject vector of the training set as numbers (10 subjects)
+-   test\_data: data test set: Measured feature values
+-   test\_labels: activity labels of the test set as numbers (six activities)
+-   test\_subject:subject vector of the test set as numbers (10 subjects)
+-   features: Desciption of the features (columnames)
+-   activity\_label\_<a href="file:activity" class="uri">file:activity</a>
     labels as text.

 ### Merge the training and the test dataset.